I love dogs and enjoy debating about what the most beautiful breeds are.

 Husky owners choose this special breed for their temperaments—a unique mixture of laid-back and sportive.
 These dogs are playful, happy-go-lucky, loving, and fond of their families.
 They have a keen, docile, relaxed, and casual way about them.
 They tend to howl rather than bark.
-Huskies will be friends with almost anyone, and, therefore, are not good watch dogs.
+Huskies will be friends with almost anyone, and, therefore, are not good watchdogs.
 They are happiest when around family members and are part of the group.
-Their gentle demeanors and group mentality make them very popular as a family dog.
+Their gentle demeanors and group mentality make them very popular as family dogs.

 The husky is good with other dogs if raised with them from puppyhood.
 They tend to be aggressive towards cats.

 I own a husky because, in my opinion, Siberians are the most beautiful breed on earth.
 If you are thinking about getting one, please research what you need to know before getting a Siberian husky.

 Goldens get along with all people, be they children, strangers, or seniors.
 They're also fantastic with other dogs, cats, and pets.
 They'll happily dismiss all the dumb mistakes you're bound to make.
 Whether you come home two hours late, forget their dinner, or accidentally step on their tails, they'll forget it ever happened as soon as you show them some love.

 Newspaper accounts document the fact that even traumatic events like abuse, abandonment, and accidents don't affect a Golden for any great length of time.
 A golden's ability to bounce back and keep on loving and trusting people is legendary.